Usage¶

 long_running_func.delay() # Enqueue function with a timeout of 3600 seconds.

-You can set in settings.py
+You can set in settings.py a default value for DEFAULT_JOB_TTL and DEFAULT_JOB_TIMEOUT.

-Scheduling a job Through django-admin¶
+Scheduling a task Through django-admin¶

 - Sign in to the Django Admin site (e.g., http://localhost:8000/admin/) and locate the